-Each day, teachers will email a greeting to the entire class and provide a list of work suggestions for students.
-Online learning journals will be used to track the students’ work and will serve as a communication tool between parents and teachers.
-Online conferencing through Zoom will be used for face-to-face discussions or lessons.
-Zoom conferences will take place between the teachers and parents or students, depending on the age of the student.
+Each day, teachers email a greeting with suggested activities to the entire class.
+They also provide individual work suggestions for each student based on the student's needs (daily, weekly, or as often as the student is able to participate in Home Learning).
+Online learning journals are used to track the students’ work and serve as a communication tool between parents and teachers.
+Online conferencing through Zoom is used for face-to-face discussions, lessons, storytimes, and to keep the classroom community connected.

 Montessori Home Learning Handbook

-We encourage you to start with the Montessori Home Learning Handbook.
+We encourage you to review the Montessori Home Learning Handbook.
 The Handbook helps set the context for Montessori Home Learning and defines expectations for parents and children.

 The Family Manuals are intended to supplement activities suggested by the teachers.
 The manuals offer ideas and activities that children and families can use at home, based on MIR's Student Learner Outcomes.
 Please use this as a selection of options when you are looking for ideas and inspiration.
 Even if your child is not yet a student at MIR, you are welcome to use these resources.